Sumer-Madaan/AutomationPractice/README.md

    ```

 4. **View Test Reports**
-   - Reports will be generated in the `target` directory.
+   - Reports will be generated in the `test-output` directory.

 **Project Structure**